 Job openings for network technicians have exploded and are expected to continue to rise as technology gets more and more complex.
 According to Burning Glass, which collects and analyzes millions of job postings from across the country, network technicians are in high demand with 147,448 job postings over the past 12 months.
 Additionally, there is a projected growth rate of 6.5 percent over the next 10 years.

 This career path also offers a healthy salary.
 Based on this annual salary report, the average Network Technician salary in the United States is $71,459.

 Because technology is constantly evolving, this requires consistent education.
 And the more education and training throughout your career, the more opportunities for income growth.

-NuPaths offers the training and education you need to take the path to become an entry-level technician.
-And best of all, our distance learning model allows you to complete 100% of your training online in just about 6-months.
-There are 3 courses, business skills workshops, 5 certifications and 1 project in the program, totaling 196 hours of courses, labs, and workshops.
+NuPaths offers the training and education you need to take the path to becoming an entry-level technician.
+And best of all, our distance learning model allows you to complete 100% of your training online in just about 26 weeks.
+There are 3 courses, business skills workshops, 5 certifications, 8 college credits, and 1 project in the program, totaling 214 hours of courses, labs, and workshops.
 You can earn certifications from Microsoft and CompTIA like A+ and Network+; certifications that employers look for when hiring.
 Additionally, Harrisburg University of Science & Technology awards college credits on successful completion of the various courses in the program.
 Students have the potential to earn up to 8 college credits in the Network Technician Program.